vegarsti/reload/README.md

 `watch` uses the following heuristics:

-- If there is one or more files present in the command, it watches those files
+- If there are any files present in the command, it watches those files
 - If no files are present, it watches the whole current directory

 If you have a command pipeline, using `&&` or `||`, you'll need to quote the command.